How good to lie a little while

 Answer

-c) According to the poet these elemental powers harbour no ill intention towards the children.
-They are generous and constant companion of the children ,a manifestation of the creator himself.
+c) According to the poet, these elemental powers harbour no ill intention towards the children.
+They are generous and constant companions of the children, a manifestation of the creator himself.

 Answer

-The poem relate issues regarding the friendship between nature and it’s creation.
-The innocent child has the power of imagination to give life to the elements and recognize the true love , care, protection and nurture that the elements truly bestows if one is open to receiving it.
+The poem relates issues regarding the friendship between nature and its creation.
+The innocent child has the power of imagination to give life to the elements and recognise the true love, care, protection and nurture that the elements truly bestow if one is open to receiving it.